About the study

 - February 21, 2025 Focus Group Session #3 - Key Study Findings and Housing Gaps (pdf)

-A fourth focus group session will take place in May 2025 to consult on proposed policy and/or regulatory measures to address housing need and facilitate affordable housing development.
+A fourth focus group session was held in May 2025 to consult on proposed policy and/or regulatory measures to address housing need and facilitate affordable housing development.

 - Planning Studies